BUTEYKO BREATHING METHOD

 ** This is why I don’t treat illnesses.
 I find that treating an illness or symptom has very limited effects.
 Instead, I prefer to help my clients identify and correct the underlying reasons why they’re sick in the first place.

-My newest book, Survival of the Unfittest (released January 2015), is now available for sale in paperback and ebook formats.
+My book, Survival of the Unfittest (released January 2015), is available for sale in paperback and ebook formats.

 Click here to order from Amazon Canada.